 The beach next to Golful Pescarilor is said to be a private beach, and they charge a fee of about 30 lei (~6 Eur) to enter.

 The benefit of choosing Plaja Agigea for a day trip from Bucharest is that you can reach it in about 2 hours from Bucharest.
 It is only 3.5 km away from the end of the highway.
-That makes it the closest Black Sea beach in Romania from Bucharest.
+That makes it the closest Black Sea beach in Romania to Bucharest.

-Don’t expect a long beach, with infinite white sand, because this isn’t it.
+Don’t expect a long beach with infinite white sand because this isn’t it.

 But if you’re looking for a quick day trip to the seaside in Romania, then this might be a great choice.